hrshit7/CCNetflix/README.md

 - Remove hard coded string instead uses constants
 - Register TMDB API & create an app & get access token
 - Get Data from TMDB now playing movies list API
+- Makes a slice of movies and dispatch the data from browse
+- build a customHook for fetching purpose for browse component

 # Features
 - Login/Signup